 Connect an LLM Client to Your Site

-Once your tools are live on Aigentably, AI agents that support WebMCP can call them directly — no API key sharing, no custom plugin required.
+Once your tools are live on Aigentably, AI agents that support WebMCP can call them directly.
+No API key sharing, no custom plugin required.
 This guide covers how to test and use your tools with Chrome's native WebMCP support.

 How it works

 WebMCP is currently in early preview in Chrome 146+ behind a flag.
-All other browsers are covered automatically by the Aigentably polyfill, so your tools still work — agents just need a way to access them.
+All other browsers are covered automatically by the Aigentably polyfill, so your tools still work.
+Agents just need a way to access them.

 Enable WebMCP in Chrome